fabionolasco/vue-progressive-images/README.md

-# VUE-PROGRESSIVE-IMAGE
+# VUE-PROGRESSIVE-IMAGES

-This NPM package for Vue.JS provides a way to offer progressive image loading in Vue Apps.
+NPM package for Vue.JS:

+Super light weight script that provides a way to offer progressive image loading in Vue Apps.

 The script will check the browser's screen resolution and then update the SRC property of the IMG tag.